Money 101

 A more realistic approach is to pick one area and just focus there first.
 Maybe it is takeout, maybe it is online shopping, maybe it is convenience spending like coffee runs or small daily purchases that add up fast.

-When you focus on one thing, you start to see patterns.
+When you focus on one thing, you start to see your spending patterns.
 You notice when you spend, why you spend, and what triggers it.
 That awareness is where real change starts.
 And once that one area feels easier, you can move to another.
 That’s what makes it stick long term.

 A lot of budgets fail because they are built for a version of you that does not really exist yet.
 Maybe it assumes you will cook every meal, never order out, never shop emotionally, and always make the cheapest choice.
 That sounds good in theory, but it does not match real life.